-Almost every fan has been told at one time or another that the rap game is reminiscent of the crack game.
+Almost every hip hop fan has been told at one time or another that the rap game is reminiscent of the crack game.
 For this reason, it is no surprise that producing the best product on “the block” is arguably the most popular hip hop metaphor.
 While this comparison is open for interpretation, the fact remains that the drug game is a business and so is hip hop.
 Before cringing at the thought of “culture vultures” milking the art, let’s think about this from the standpoint of independent artists.
 If music is a product, (which it is), then it is important artists acknowledge the economics that make it move.

 While it is no secret the intense competition of the music industry can often pressure artists to deviate from their sound and begin creating a product that may be in higher demand, it crucial artists understand that this means increased competition.
 For this reason it is important to respect fans as customers and understand that a one-of-a-kind product almost always reaps the benefit of loyalty.
-Based on this understanding creating “your sound” for “your fans”, whoever they may be, is actually be the very best retention and defense strategy.
-Not to mention, the creative process of producing music lends itself best to artists staying true to their inspirations and making crafting “their music”.
+Based on this understanding creating “your sound” for “your fans”, whoever they may be, is actually the very best retention and defense strategy.
+Not to mention, the creative process of producing music lends itself best to artists staying true to their inspirations and making “their music”.

 The concept of supply and demand is fundamental to any business, especially emerging artists trying to “be heard”.
 In the past, major labels and outlets like radio controlled exposure.
 Now however, thanks to technology and an ongoing evolution of digital music many of the barriers have been lifted, giving aspiring artists the opportunity to be discovered on their own.
 While this control is great, it is also a significant responsibility.
-Supply and demand may seem to mirror the relationship between the “chicken and the egg”, but simply put, a consistent, quality product will always be discovered if it is being created and shared.
+Supply and demand may seem to mirror the relationship between the “chicken and the egg”, but simply put, a consistent, quality product will only be discovered if it is being created and shared.